centreon/centreon-documentation/cloud/getting-started/concepts.md

 * Host templates and service templates, that allow you to define default values so as to speed up the creation of these objects.

-* [Plugin Packs](../monitoring/pluginpacks.md), that provide ready-to-use host and service templates.
-These greatly simplify the configuration of hosts and services: for instance, all you have to do is to apply Plugin Pack templates to a host for it to be monitored.
+* [Monitoring Connectors](../monitoring/pluginpacks.md), that provide ready-to-use host and service templates.
+These greatly simplify the configuration of hosts and services: for instance, all you have to do is to apply Monitoring Connector templates to a host for it to be monitored.

 * The autodiscovery feature for hosts and services, that allows you to get a list of new hosts and services and to add them automatically to the list of monitored resources.